Foxh0und/MCSC/stamfordbridge.md

 If you’re only just thinking about a trip for a season, it’s worth buying the Chelsea membership and registering with us NOW.

-This assistance is available from us.
+This assistance is not available from us after 30th September.

-**NOT AVAILABLE after 30th September,**

 That is the cut-off date dictated by Chelsea FC ticket office for adding members to our Melbourne list.
 $90 is a small price to pay compared to the horror prices we hear about from 3rd parties.